gregfoletta/articles.foletta.org/content/post/2020-10-25-ergo-bike-wind-resistance/index.markdown

 There are many different kinds of analysis that we can perform on data.
 Sometimes it's *exploratory* analysis, trying to discover connections between the different variables in the data.
 Other times it's *inferential* analysis, using a sample of data to make inferences about the population at large.
 Or it could be *predictive* analysis, using historical data to make predictions about the future.

-In this instance we're performing *mechanistic* analysis: we already know there's a relationship between our cadence and power, and we have an equation.
+In this instance we're performing *mechanistic* analysis: we already know there's a relationship between our cadence and power, and we have the equation.
 What we want are the parameters for this equation.

 So with the over-confidence of someone who did first year physics at university, we jump into Wikipedia and find the equation that confirms our assumptions: the drag equation.